Fractured Magic: Chapter Fourteen

 “That was a question,” Roman pointed out, lips twitching when Maebhe rolled her eyes.
 “Fine.
 But if I don’t like it, I’m not answering.”

-Finally, a sinister-looking gray building appeared over the cliff’s crest, growing until it loomed high above them.
+She loved the rush of adrenaline, the fear of falling.
+It certainly beat what she felt now, this knotted and tangled terror.
+It was wilder, freer.
+The anticipation made it worse.
+She thought it just might kill her until finally, a sinister-looking gray building appeared over the cliff’s crest.
+It grew and grew until it loomed high above them.
 Ears flat to her head, Maebhe asked, “We’re breaking into that?”

 “You’ll see,” was all Roman said.
 His hand never strayed far from his sword, now.